 Things To Do In Ajijic

-Archaeology: You can hire a driver, or use your car to take you to the Guachimontones archeological site.
-It is the best restored site of the round pyramids of the “Teuchitlan tradition” of West-Central Mexico.
+Archaeology: You can hire a driver or use your car to go to the Guachimontones archeological site.
+It is the best-restored site of the round pyramids of the “Teuchitlan tradition” of West-Central Mexico.
 It is 1 1/2 hours west of us.
 Very nice interpretive centre.
 Good lunches on the lake at the edge of town.
 Three haciendas are nearby, turned into boutique hotels.
 Ask your host.

-Arts and Culture: There are many art galleries.
+Arts and Culture: Visit the artist Efrain Gonsalez’s gallery at Marco Castellanos #7.
+There are some other private artists’ galleries.
 Ask around.

-There is the wonderful newly renovated red brick Auditorio de la Riberas (I think now it is the Centro Cultural de Riberas de Chapala), in La Floresta, about 25 minutes walk east of us.
-They have many performances, not often well publicized, go see them in person to checkout upcoming events.
+There is the wonderful newly renovated red brick Centro Cultural de Riberas de Chapala, in La Floresta, about a 25 minute walk east of us.
+They have many performances, go see them in person to check out upcoming events.

-There is also the Centro Cultural in the Ajijic Plaza, with rotating fine art displays, and occasional stage dance or music performances, often free.
+There is also the Centro Cultural in the Ajijic Plaza, with rotating fine art displays, and occasional stage dance or music performances, usually free.

-Banking: There are several banks with ATMs within a 4 minutes walk.
+Banking: There are several Automatic Teller Machines.
 Try different ATMs to find out which offers better fees for your own foreign card.
-Always turn down their offers to calculate the exchange rate for you; your own bank rate is almost certainly better.
+Always turn down their offers to calculate the exchange rate for you; your own bank rate is almost certainly much better.
+If other ATMs let you down, there are 3 or 4 different ATMs in the Walmart.

 Birdwatching: Chapala birders often report 150 species spotted per month, www.chapalabirders.org.
 Good places are at the beach at the bottom of Marcos Castellanos, and the median strip (where the horses are) on Camino Real in La Floresta.